polysyllabic/chaos/docs/installation.md

 You will also be asked if you want to develop TCC on this device.
 Answering yes will install additional packages to help developers (including doxygen), but unless you're planning to do development work, this just increases the time it takes to install everything.

-If you have installed a recent version of the OS (buster or later), a reboot will be required halfway through the installation process.
+Depending on the version of the OS that you have, a reboot may be required halfway through the installation process.
 You will be prompted to re-run the install script after you have rebooted.
 The installation will resume where it left off.

 At the end of the installation, you will have to reboot one more time.
 If you choose not to reboot when prompted, enter the following command when you are ready to reboot.